TatianaTylosky/launch-your-first-website/guide.md

 ###Your mission:

 You're going to build and launch your own amazing "About Me" website!
 AND it will be totally free.
-Sound to good to be true? <a href="http://i.imgur.com/A688v8m.png" target="_blank">False</a>.
+Sound too good to be true? <a href="http://i.imgur.com/A688v8m.png" target="_blank">False</a>.

 Here is <a href="http://tatianatylosky.github.io/personal-website-example/" target="_blank">the example</a> we will be referring to throughout this guide: